Mahendra Highway: Hetauda to Narayanghat

 At Hetauda's Buddha Chowk the two highways, Mahendra and Tribhuvan, diverge and the Mahendra Highway heads west towards Narayanghat.
 This section of road was built with the aid from Asian Development Bank.
 The highway crossed Tikauli forest to connect Bharatpur with Ratnanagar.
 The section meets with Madan Ashrit highway connecting Mungling at Narayanghat chowk.The section ends at the Narayanghat river Bridge.

 Narayanghat to Butwal

 This section of the road was built with the economic aid from United Kingdom.
-Butwal is on the west bank of the Tilottama River in the shadow of the Churia Hills.
+Butwal is on the west bank of the Tinau River in the shadow of the Churia Hills.
 Butwal is the junction of the Highway with the Siddhartha Highway, that connects to Siddharthanagar, Sunauli, Maharajganj, on the Nepal-India border to the south and Pokhara to the north.
 It Passes through Nawalparasi district where lies the midpoint of the highway.
 The section ends at Lakhan Thapa chowk in Butwal.

+The construction was carried out by the Ministry of Public Building and Works, UK.
+The cost was provisionally estimated at about £4¼ million over 5 years, half of which was provided by grant and half as an interest-free loan, repayable over 25 years.

+The construction was divided into 2 sections : Eastern and Western.